 7) Friends and family

 Each option has its advantages and disadvantages.
 A loan is usually preferable because it allows you to keep control of the business.
 However, loans have to be paid back and are sometimes secured by personal assets.
-Consider this option carefully.

 Get more information